shinefield/mangoszerodocumentation/database/world/game-event.rst

 .. note::

-    game events are not necessarily events related to events introduced by patches (e.g. The Ahn'Qiraj opening).
+    Game events are not necessarily events related to events introduced by patches (e.g. The Ahn'Qiraj opening).
 Game events include things such as the Stockades riots, or the Pyrewood Village event for the Worgen curse.